 This means that no two days are the same.
 Responsibilities include arranging and attending social activities, day trips and appointments; preparing meals and providing personal care.
-To do this job well, you’ll need to be adaptable, friendly, caring, sociable and responsible.
+To do this job well, you’ll need to be flexible, friendly, caring, sociable and responsible.

-Becoming a ride-share driver won’t be for everyone.
-The job requires lots of concentration and the best-paid hours tend to be very late evenings and weekends.
+Becoming a ride share driver won’t be for everyone.
+The job requires lots of concentration and the best paid hours tend to be very late evenings and weekends.
 Companies such as Uber and Lyft also take a 25% cut of the driver’s fee as of December 2022.3

 Working with children

 A nanny or childminder can be a great job option for someone in their 60s who’s good with kids.
 Although both jobs work with children, the difference between a nanny and a childminder is that nannies are employed by parents and tend to go to the children’s home, whereas a childminder works from their own home and usually looks after children from multiple families at a time.

 Childminding and nannying are jobs that tend to be very flexible, and you’ll be in control of when and how often you work.
 As a childminder, you’ll probably have more freedom than nannies who are usually under a contract to work certain hours a week.
 As you’ll be working with children, both of these jobs require an enhanced DBS check.

 Parents will need these services at various times, such as the hours between the end of school and when they come home, evenings when they’re out and school holidays.

 As a childminder or nanny, you’re responsible for creating a happy and engaging environment.